 I’ve mentioned my love affair with dresses – and how difficult it has been for me to find a cute dress with sleeves.
 When I stumbled across eShakti, an online retailer that sells beautiful dresses you can customize (for a ridiculously good price), it seemed too good to be true.
-I immediately Googled reviews and was disappointed to hear that so many people – including bloggers who had been provided a dress for free – had issues with fit and size.
+I immediately Googled eShakti reviews and was disappointed to hear that so many people – including bloggers who had been provided a dress for free – had issues with fit and size.

 Here’s a look at the first dress I ordered (I’ve taken a good long look but I’m hoping no one spots any goose poop in this photos – DON’T look for any, those are all leaves I swear!):

 When you shop for a dress on eShakti, you’ll see the different options available, which usually include at least half a dozen sleeve options, neckline options, length options (cut to your height), and even other details like removing pockets (who the heck wouldn’t want pockets?).
 You can even skip standard sizing altogether and just send in your custom measurements for a dress that’s tailor made.
 It seemed the most negative eShakti reviews were from fully tailored, custom dresses so I steered clear of that option for now.

 I was worried that with customization options like this, and price so low, that the quality would be poor.
 Nope!
 My dress is cotton, fully lined, with a nice fit and flare style.
-It’s sewn so expertly and there are thoughtful little details like pockets and straps to keep my bra strap in place.
+It’s sewn so expertly and there are thoughtful little details, like pockets and straps inside to keep my bra strap in place.
 I have zero complaints about the quality and after numerous washes and wears, it has held up perfectly.

 Those are all of the photos you get of this dress!
 If I stay still for too long, someone thinks I could be doing something more productive, like doling out treats or offering two hour long puppy massages.
-Clearly I’m not busy.
+Clearly I’m not busy: